turbot/steampipe-plugin-azuread/docs/index.md

 You may specify the tenant ID, client ID, certificate path, and certificate password to authenticate:

-- `tenant_id`: Specifies the Tenant to which to authenticate.
+- `tenant_id`: Specify the tenant to authenticate with.
-- `client_id`: Specifies the app client ID to use.
+- `client_id`: Specify the app client ID to use.
-- `certificate_path`: Specifies the certificate path to use.
+- `certificate_path`: Specify the certificate path to use.
-- `certificate_password`: Specifies the certificate password to use.
+- `certificate_password`: Specify the certificate password to use.

 ```hcl
   connection "azuread_via_sp_cert" {